-And now Enbridge is abusing their power to continue pressing for a tunnel.
+And now Enbridge is abusing its power to continue pressing for a tunnel.
 They are pushing Gov. Whitmer, the Michigan Legislature, and are getting support from powerful monied interests with influence in Lansing across party lines, including the Michigan Chamber of Commerce, and now Canadian officials.

 With a $500 million price tag for a new tunnel, you can be sure Enbridge won't be satisfied until they rebuild the rest of Line 5 to carry tar sands, the most carbon-intensive fossil fuel.
 It was tar sands that spilled into the Kalamazoo River in 2010.
 Oil from tar sands contributes more to climate pollution than other fossil fuels because it is so energy-intensive to refine.
 Fossil fuel companies will do whatever they can to exploit the vast tar sands reserves in Alberta, Canada (and plan to move them to market via pipelines like the Keystone XL, and an upgraded Line 5), essentially setting off a carbon bomb in the atmosphere.